Adult Day Care and Caregiver Support

 If your loved one has dementia or other frailties of aging, The Caregiving Place Adult Day Care and Caregiver Resource Center in Venice and Sarasota are safe, welcoming places to spend the day.
 Participants enjoy engaging activities, music, art/pet therapy, cognitive stimulation, socialization, cozy fireplaces, comfy chairs, and a spacious outdoor area.
 Our families experience peace of mind knowing their loved one is receiving quality, compassionate care.

-Would you like a tour?
-Call us at (941) 556-3268 or click here.
+Would you like to learn more or book a tour?
+Call us at (941) 556-3268 or use the link below for more information.
 Calls will be returned within 24 hours.
 You can also take a Virtual Tour!

 The Caregiving Place of Sarasota